 One way to analyze the yield curve is by looking at the spread between two maturities.
 Unfortunately, there is no consensus on which spread is the most reliable recession indicator.
 Many investors look at the spread between the 10-year bond and 2-year bond or the spread between the 10-year bond and the 3-month Treasury bill.
 The 10-year to 2-year spread briefly inverted in the beginning of April, it is positive now, and the 10-year to 3-month spread has not inverted yet.

 A yield curve that inverts for an extended period of time seems to be a more reliable recession signal than one that inverts briefly, whichever yield spread you are looking at.

 Why Do Some Growth Stocks Drop in Price When Interest Rates Rise?

 Rising rates hurt growth stocks, like technology companies.
 High growth companies are typically putting their cash flows towards growing their businesses, so they are churning a lot of cash.
 Rising rates are increasing these companies’ cost to borrow, compressing profit margins and ultimately slowing down overall growth.
 On the other hand, certain sectors, like financial stocks, do well during periods of rising interest rates.
 When rates rise, financials do well because higher rates means that banks are able to earn more from lending.

 Alright, we’re just about out of time.
 Thank you to everyone who tuned into today’s episode, and thank you Kayla for joining me.
-If you’d like to see if fixed income makes sense for your portfolio, you’re welcome to schedule a complimentary consultation with our team.
+Don’t forget to follow The Agent of Wealth on the platform you listen from and leave us a review of the show.
+We are currently accepting new clients, if you’d like to schedule a 1-on-1 consultation with our advisors, please do so below.